 - Guard against phishing attacks: Web3 wallet users should be aware of phishing attacks, where scammers try to trick users into divulging private keys or connecting to malicious applications.
 Legitimate platforms and services will never ask for this information.

-An interesting development in the world of Web3 wallets is the emergence of technology like Circle's Programmable Wallets.
+An interesting development in the world of Web3 wallets is the emergence of technology like Circle Wallets.
 These wallets allow businesses to seamlessly integrate Web3 wallets into their existing applications or new products, simplifying the setup and usage process for end-users.
-For those less familiar with Web3 security, Programmable Wallets enable businesses to offer custodial wallets and securely manage private keys on behalf of customers.
+For those less familiar with Web3 security, Wallets enables businesses to offer custodial wallets and securely manage private keys on behalf of customers.
 Features such as PIN code authorization reduce transaction friction, and users can easily access their public wallet addresses directly within an app.
-Programmable wallets thus help bridge the gap between complex blockchain technology and user-friendly experiences, making it easier for businesses to serve digital asset products and services to individuals around the world.
+Wallets thus helps bridge the gap between complex blockchain technology and user-friendly experiences, making it easier for businesses to serve digital asset products and services to individuals around the world.

 The future of Web3 wallets